 When selected, the progress of that fund goal will be visible on the form for your givers to see.

 Once you've decided on the appropriate fields to collect your data, you can begin to click the fields to add them in the order you need, or drag and drop them to the correct spot.
 As soon as you click and release a field, the Field Property box will appear.
 You'll notice three tabs at the top of most Field Property boxes.

 General Info: customize the name, placeholder (example answer), help text (fine print or instructions)

-Conditions: do you want field on form always or only if ____ (i.e. the "Select a size" field appears only appears if registrant chooses "Yes" to the "I'd like to purchase a t-shirt" field.)
+Conditions: do you want the field on the form always or only if ____ (i.e. the "Select a size" field appears only appears if the registrant chooses "Yes" to the "I'd like to purchase a t-shirt" field.)
 You can set more than one condition if necessary.

-If you need to make adjustments on an existing field's properties, click the gear symbol to the far right hand corner of that specific field.
+If you need to adjust an existing field's properties, click the gear symbol on the far right-hand corner of that specific field.